Mediterranean monk seal: Recent sightings

 On 24 June 2011, the Blue World Institute of Croatia filmed an adult female underwater in the northern Adriatic, off the island of Cres and a specimen of unverified sex on 29 June 2012.
 On 2 May 2013 a specimen was seen on the southernmost point of Istrian peninsula near the town of Pula.
 On 9 September 2013, in Pula a male specimen swam to a busy beach and entertained numerous tourists for five minutes before swimming back to the open sea.
 In summer 2014 sightings in Pula have occurred almost daily and monk seal stayed multiple times on crowded city beaches, sleeping calm for hours just few meters away from humans.
 To prevent accidents and preserve monk seal, local city council acquired special educational boards and installed on city beaches.
 Despite clear instructions, an incident occurred with a tourist harassing a seal.
 The whole event was filmed.
 Less than a month later on 25 August 2014 this female monk seal was found dead in the Mrtvi Puć bay near Šišan, Croatia.
 Experts said it was natural death caused by her old age.

 In 2012, a Mediterranean monk seal, was spotted in Gibraltar on the jetty of the private boat owners club at Coaling Island.

 In the week of 22–28 April 2013, what is believed to have been a monk seal was viewed in Tyre, southern Lebanon; photographs have been reported among many local media.
 A study by the Italian Ministry of the Environment in 2013 confirmed the presence of monk seals in marine protected area in the Egadi Islands.
 In September and October 2013, there were a number of sightings of an adult pair in waters around RAF Akrotiri in British Sovereign Base waters in Cyprus.

 In November 2014, an adult monk seal was reportedly seen inside the port of Limassol, Cyprus.
-A female monk seal, called Argiro by the locals, was repeatedly seen on beaches of Samos island in 2014 and 2015, and two were reported in April 2016.
+A female monk seal, called Argyro by the locals, was repeatedly seen on beaches of Samos island in 2014 and 2015, and two were reported in April 2016.
+In 2017, Argyro was shot and killed.

 On 7 April 2015, a large floating "fish" was reported near Raouche, Beirut in Lebanon, and collected by a local fisherman.
 This turned out to be the body of a female monk seal known to have been resident there for some time.
 Further investigations revealed that she was pregnant with a pup.

 On 13 August 2015, ten monk seals were spotted in Governor's Beach, Limassol, Cyprus.

 On 6 January 2016, a monk seal climbed aboard a parked boat in Kuşadası.